 • Trafalgar Square: London’s most iconic square will be coming back and better than ever this year with the giant Trafalgar Square Christmas Tree!

-• Piccadilly Circus: You won’t catch as many decorations here as Oxford or Regent’s Street, but it’s still a great place to sip on a winter drink and watch the street performers
+• Piccadilly Circus: You won’t catch as many decorations here as Oxford or Regent’s Street, but it’s still a great place to sip on a winter drink (Hagen nearby does a great mulled wine) and watch the street performers

-• Coal Drops Yard: Not the first place you think of when Christmas in London comes to mind, but if you’re in the King’s Cross area, it’ll be dazzling with festive displays and lights here
+• Coal Drops Yard: Not the first place you think of when Christmas in London comes to mind, but if you’re in the King’s Cross area, they’ll be a few dazzling festive displays about and The Drops Christmas Market from December 2nd to December 4th.

-• Canary Wharf Winter Lights: Okay, so you won’t be able to the Canary Wharf Winter Lights here til January 19th, 2022 but it’s still worth saving on your bucket list!
+• Canary Wharf Winter Lights: Okay, so you won’t be able to the Canary Wharf Winter Lights here til January, 2023, but be sure to go if you’re still in London!

-• Chinatown: You won’t find oodles of Christmas decor here, but it is a great place to grab a Christmas meal on the 25th and is splashed in red regardless, so you’ll feel the holiday spirit 🙂
+• Chinatown: You won’t find oodles of Christmas decor in London’s Chinatown, but it is a great place to grab a Christmas meal on the 25th and is splashed in red regardless, so you’ll feel the holiday spirit 🙂

 • Marylebone Village Lights: The charming street will be lit to the brim with loads of cosy shops to pop into along the way